 “Passion Flute” by Stephen DeRuby

 Another CD I have used frequently over the years is from a flute maker named Stephen DeRuby.
-I actually have three of his flutes.
-This music has a presence that fills and grounds the room so much I use it more for massage sessions than healings.
+I have two of his flutes.
+This music has a presence that fills and grounds the room so much I use it for many of my clients healing from cancer.
 This music creates a very supportive space.
-I also like DeRuby’s “Sacred Spaces” and “Mystic Flute”.
+I also love “Sacred Spaces” and “Mystic Flute”.

 Music is a very important element in my Healing Touch Practice.
 The music I choose sets the energy of the session.
 It also can help to clear the energy of the previous client and ground the space for the next healing.